Introduction to the global classroom: Teaching Swedish as a second language in secondary education

 Education level: Undergraduate level

-Admission requirements: Employment in education, residential care or correctional treatment institutions, folk high school or staffing company and a degree for teaching in primary, secondary, vocational, or preschool education, or equivalent qualifications earned abroad.
+Admission requirements: Employment (permanent or otherwise) in education, residential care or correctional treatment institutions, folk high school or company

 Selection is usually based on your grade point average from upper secondary school or the number of credit points from previous university studies, or both.